• Skip to main content

 Afternoon Tea can be very encouraging and uplifting.
 You can even incorporate Tea into a Bible study.
 Find more Afternoon Tea recipes and tips on this page.

 Planning a tea party for two people is a lot easier than planning for a large group.
 In this guide, I’ll take you through every single step.
-Follow them, and you’ll be able to plan – and host – your very own tea for two party.
+Follow them, and you’ll be able to plan – and host – your very own personal tea party.

 1. Send An Invitation

-Let’s go back to times past where you weren’t in a hurry and you planned things out.
+Let’s go back to times past, where you weren’t in a hurry and you planned things out.
 Make it feel like your friend is the most important person there is.
-Create, a nice invite that you made by hand and send it to your BFF.
+Create a nice invite that you made by hand and send it to your BFF.
 It could be formal or informal.
-You could also handwrite a letter and include your favorite quote or scripture into your invite.
+You could also handwrite a letter and include your favorite quote or scripture in your invite.

 Even though you are only inviting one other person to your tea party, you should still send an invitation.
-This makes them feel loved and makes the entire party feel more formal.
+This makes them feel loved and makes the entire event feel more formal.

 2. Pick Your Tea Party Theme